 Today, we’re going to talk about those as well as what you can do to fix them.

-In most cases, if your Facebook ads aren’t getting any reach, it’s because of one (or a combination) of these five reasons:
+In most cases, if your Facebook ads have low reach, it’s most likely because of one (or a combination) of these five reasons:

 - Your ad set budget is too low